 Permit Fee: 600 CFP/person or $5.50 USD/person

-You will take your notarized permit with you to the trailhead where a security guard will be checking.
+You will need to take your notarized permit with you to the trailhead where a security guard will be checking.
 DO NOT attempt this without first obtaining a permit, we saw someone get turned away and it is not worth the hassle for how easy it is to obtain.

 Hiking Options

-The hike starts after driving 5.7 miles (9.2km) from city hall, where the paved road dead ends at a dirt lot.
-We locked our moped and it was fine sitting there all day, with a trail security guard on duty nearby.
-Begin hiking up the dirt road, meandering between abandoned buildings and grass lawns for about 2 miles.
-After walking for less than an hour you reach an obvious fork with trail markers, where you need to make the decision to continue to the base of the falls or ascend more than 400 feet to the top.
+You will begin hiking up the dirt road, meandering between abandoned buildings and grass lawns for about 2 miles.
+After walking for less than an hour you reach an obvious fork with trail markers, where you need to make the decision to continue to the base of the falls or ascend up the 400+ feet to the top.

-Upper Approach
+- Upper Approach

 I did the upper approach and it was one of the coolest experiences in French Polynesia.
 Of course the hike up is long and steep, but if you pack water and snacks, it should be no problem for average hikers.